rithishsamm/myTutorialHell/Management/Project Management/Project Management Full Disclosure/Project Management Overview.md

 By the way, sometimes you'll also introduce new processes and tools to overcome a risk or even a group of risks.
 In this case, you must ensure that these new processes will work well with other processes and tools.

-**Also, you need to ensure that stakeholders are okay with these changes.** After all these updates to the project management plan, it will change.
+**Also, you need to ensure that stakeholders are okay with these changes.**
+After all these updates to the project management plan, it will change.
 ![[Pasted image 20241030101225.png]]
-You need to validate that it's still feasible so you literally go to the beginning of the process and quickly run all the checks that we have discussed so far.
+You need to validate that it's still feasible, so you literally go to the beginning of the process and quickly run all the checks that we have discussed so far.

 ### **Project Baselines**
  The last critical step here is to create project baselines.